Fill and stroke

 For general continuous data

-• navia (default) - Good all-purpose choice, perceptually uniform
+• sequential (default) - Good all-purpose choice, perceptually uniform

 • viridis - Excellent for print, colorblind-safe, perceptually uniform